 At what age should transition planning begin?

 Transition planning is required in the IEP for 16-year-olds.
 Many students will begin this planning at age 14 or younger so they have time to develop the skills they will need as adults.
-On the same subject : How to Take Advice.
+On the same subject : How to Teach Summary Writing.
 Parents should feel free to ask that transition planning begin before age 16 if they believe it is necessary.

 At what age do students start receiving transition services?
 By law, the IEP team must consider transitioning services for you, starting at age 16 at the latest.
 These services must be provided until you graduate or leave high school at age 22.